 - By March 25th: National finalists and alternatives notified

 - By April 1st: USNCO notified about finalists

 - 2nd Saturday in April: National Exam prep at KSU

-- 3rd Saturday in April: National exam administered at KSU
+- Late April: National exam administered at KSU

 - Mid-May: 20 National finalists are notified; Honors and high school honors lists are published

 Participation in the ACS Chemistry Olympiad program has substantially improved in the GLS over the past several years, however, we hope to increase participation even further.
 Please complete the online form below to receive email updates.